dancher00/dancher00/README.md

-👨‍💻 MSc in Robotics.
+👨‍💻 MSc in Robotics

-Loking for PhD positions in ML.
+Loking for PhD positions in ML

 ![Quadropedal Skateboarding](qudrobording.gif)